-Figure 8 shows a temperature profile comparison between single FE/PT contact case with that of obtained for central fuel element at the 3FE/PT contact case.
-The heat transfer calculations are performed using the contact conductance of $h{20} = 20 \ kW/m^2K$ in both cases a 60 K increase have been achieved in both FE and PT temperature profiles at the contact boundary region.
-Apparently in this case, the fuel sheath temperature differences are reduced when the circumferential arc length increases while, pressure tube temperature differences are uniformly preserved in whole vapor pocket.
-This is mainly due to the consideration of the two other fuel elements as compared to the results obtained with a single FE, in which case more heat energy is conducted to the pressure tube.
+Figure 11 shows a temperature profile comparison between single FE/PT contact case with that of obtained for central fuel element at the 3FE/PT contact case.
+The heat transfer calculations are performed using the contact conductance of $h{20} = 20 \ \frac{kW}{m^2K}$ in both cases and a 60 K increase have been achieved in both FE and PT temperature profiles at the contact boundary region.
+Apparently in this case, the fuel sheath temperature differences are reduced when the circumferential arc length increases while, pressure tube temperature differences are uniformly preserved in the whole vapor pocket.
+This is mainly due to the consideration of the other two fuel elements as compared to the results obtained with a single FE, in which case more heat energy is conducted to the pressure tube.

-In the remaining arc model simulations, a sensitivity analysis has been performed in order to obtain the effect of contact width $L_c$ .
-In these simulations, once again the vapor pockets are built with $\theta = 55^{\circ}$ in the FE/PT contact case along with a contact conductance of $h{20} = 20$ $kW/m^2K$ .
-It can be seen from Figure 9 that when contact width increases from 0.1 mm to 4 mm the pressure tube temperature reduces almost by 50 K in the center of contact region.
-However, the temperature profile in the contact boundary is uniformly deceased in the higher contact width, i.e., 1 mm to 4 mm, while it is increased in lower contact width, i.e., 0.1 mm and 0.5 mm.
-This is basically due to the fact that when a very small contact width is considered, the heat conduction through the vapor pocket is high and is dominant when compared to the contact resistance, therefore, the pressure tube temperature in the contact edge is increased mostly by vapor conduction and radiation.
+In the remaining arc model simulations, a sensitivity analysis has been performed in order to obtain the effect of contact width C_w .
+In these simulations, once again the vapor pockets are built with $\theta=55^\circ$ in the FE/PT contact case along with a contact conductance of $h{20}=20~\frac{kW}{m^2K}$.
+It can be seen from Figure 12 that when contact width increases from 0.1~mm to 4~mm the pressure tube temperature reduces almost by $50~\rm K$ in the center of contact region.
+However, the temperature profile in the contact boundary is uniformly deceased in the higher contact width, i.e., 1~mm to 4~mm, while it is increased in lower contact width, i.e., 0.1~mm and 0.5~mm.
+This is due to the fact that when a very small contact width is considered, the heat conduction through the vapor pocket is high and is dominant relative to the contact resistance, therefore, the pressure tube temperature in the contact edge is increased mostly by vapor conduction and radiation.